fromgodd/medicular/README.md

 # Medicular

-Tool that allows you to generate PDF reports from medial analysis.
+Medicular (💊) is a tool that allows you to generate PDF reports from medial analysis.